-The choice of when and how to use ADR and NRM is within the discretion of the commissioner, subject to the agreement of the parties, and does not create any right to judicial review of the commissioner's decision.
+The choice of when and how to use ADR and NRM is within the discretion of the eC ommissioner, subject to the agreement of the parties, and does not create any right to judicial review of the eC ommissioner's decision.
 In addition, the policy does not obligate the Department to offer funds to settle any case, or to accept a particular settlement or resolution of a dispute.